syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Using event

-By default switch editor Thumb color is Blue, you can change the Thumb color by using `ThumbColor` property in the `DataFormItem`.
+By default switch editor Thumb color is Blue, you can change the thumb color by using `ThumbColor` property in the `DataFormSwitchItem`.

 {% tabs %}
 {% highlight C# %}